 As a standalone feature, Instagram DMs do not include the option to mass DM segmented lists of followers.
 However, you can create group chats and send a single message to up to 32 users, including both followers and non-followers.
 Keep in mind that with the group chat feature, when one person responds everyone else in the group will see their response.

 You might come across an option for mass DM capabilities that proposes you enlist the aid of a third-party app or browser extension designed for this purpose.
 And, this might be enticing.
-However, Instagram has not partnered with any such apps, so I do not recommend it.
+However, Instagram has not partnered with any such apps, so it is not recommended.

 Next, How to Keep Your Instagram DMs Engaging